Career Timeline of Jason Heyward: Major Achievements and Milestones

 2007: Drafted by Atlanta Braves

-In 2007, Jason Heyward was selected as the 14th overall pick by the Atlanta Braves in the Major League Baseball draft.
-He signed a contract with the team worth $1.7 million, choosing professional baseball over attending UCLA.
+In 2007, Jason Heyward was the 14th overall selection by Atlanta in the Major League Baseball draft and signed a contract with the team worth $1.7 million.

 2007: Braves Draft Heyward

-In 2007, the Atlanta Braves selected Jason Heyward in the first round of the MLB draft from Henry County High School in Georgia.
-He was 17 years old at the time and began his minor league career.
+In 2007, Jason Heyward was the Atlanta Braves' first-round selection in the MLB draft out of Henry County High School in Georgia.
+He was 17 years old when he began his minor league career.

 August 25, 2008: Promotion to Myrtle Beach

-On August 25, 2008, Jason Heyward was promoted to Myrtle Beach in the Carolina League, where he played seven games.
+On August 25, 2008, Jason Heyward was promoted by the Braves to Myrtle Beach.

 In 2008, Jason Heyward split the season between Class-A Rome of the South Atlantic League (SAL) and Advanced-A Myrtle Beach of the Carolina League.
-He was named the club's Player of the Month in April and had 42 multi-hit games while playing for Rome.
+He was named the club's Player of the Month in April.

-In March 2010, Jason Heyward was invited to spring training with the Braves.
-His hitting drew significant attention, leading to his inclusion as a regular in the lineup.
-He hit two batting practice home runs, one damaging a Coca-Cola truck and another breaking the sunroof of Bruce Manno's car.
-Initially issued number 71, he requested and received number 22 in memory of Andrew Wilmot.
+In March 2010, Jason Heyward was invited to spring training by the Braves.
+During training, he hit two notable batting practice home runs, one damaged a Coca-Cola truck and another broke the sunroof of Bruce Manno's car.

 October 7, 2010: Postseason Debut

-Entering the 2010 season, Baseball America, Keith Law of ESPN.com, and Jonathan Mayo of MLB.com each listed Jason Heyward as baseball's top prospect.
-Before the season, the Braves added Heyward to their 40-man roster.
+Entering the 2010 season, Baseball America, Keith Law of ESPN.com and Jonathan Mayo of MLB.com each listed Jason Heyward as baseball's top prospect.
+The Braves added Heyward to their 40-man roster before the 2010 season began.

 2010: MLB Debut and All-Star Selection